The Academy for New Americans

-Participants to the Academy for New Americans will:
+Participants in the Academy for New Americans will:

 - Gain an in-depth understanding of City government services.

 Government services vary greatly from country to country; often times they may be non-existent or unreliable.

-- Have greater accessibility to existing City and community resources.
+- Have greater access to existing City and community resources.

 Language barriers, lack of knowledge, and lack of access are some of the obstacles that New Americans encounter in accessing services.
 The Academy for New Americans will help bridge the gap in accessing existing resources.

 - Build leadership capacity.
 Leadership is viewed and interpreted in many different ways across the world.
-The Academy for New Americans will offer culturally appropriate pedagogy in leadership skills for the successful integration into American culture.
+The Academy for New Americans will offer culturally appropriate pedagogy in leadership skills for successful integration into American culture.

 - Become part of the larger community network.
-Participants will connect to existing network in the community, broadening their opportunities to actively participate in leadership roles.
+Participants will connect to an existing network in the community, broadening their opportunities to actively participate in leadership roles.

 The program will focus on the following topics, in no particular order:

 - Leadership Development: discussion and team-building exercises to build leadership skills.

 - City Government Services: discussion about our City Manager form of government, and the election of Officials and their responsibilities.
 Overview of City Departments and services.
-Will include learning how to use our public transportation system.
+This will include learning how to use our public transportation system.

 - Public Safety and the Courts: Tour and presentation of Police and Fire Department.
 We will also have an explanation of the criminal and civil courts.
 Discussion on the Department of Motor Vehicle and Driver’s Licenses.

-- Citizenship and Civic Engagement: learn about the naturalization process and its importance, how to apply for U.S. citizenship, what does it mean to be a U.S. Citizen.
+- Citizenship and Civic Engagement: learn about the naturalization process and its importance, how to apply for U.S. citizenship, and what it means to be a U.S. Citizen.
 Discussion on what civic engagement means and ways to become civically engaged.

 - Volunteerism and Community Engagement: participants will work on a volunteer community project with a local non-profit organization.
 An overview of volunteer opportunities and community resources available throughout the City.

 The City will run one Academy per year with five sessions (February - June).
-The Academy will consist of day-long sessions held once a month on Thursday from 9:00am – 3:00pm (approximately).
-Proposed Academy Session dates:
+The Academy will consist of day-long sessions held once a month on Thursday from 9:00 am – 3:00 pm (approximately).
+Proposed Academy Session dates for 2023: